cgagi/AGITheEssentials/00-purpose/00-the-purpose.md

 and provide an answer surpassing 90% of law professionals on the BAR exam.

 Make a projection:
-What capability of AI systems we will have in 3 years?
+What capability of AI systems will we have in 3 years?

-Context: In 2012, Alexnet achieved a Top-1 score of 63.3% on ImageNet, correctly predicting the content of an image approximately 6 out of 10 times.
-By 2023, AI systems with a combination of Large Vision Models (LVMs) and Large Language Models (LLMs) have the capability to analyze complex video streams and answer questions on a variety of topics, with accuracy above the human average on many economically valuable topics.
+Context: In 2012, Alexnet achieved a Top-1 score of 63.3% on ImageNet by correctly predicting the image content approximately 6 out of 10 times.
+Currently in 2023, Large Vision Models (LVMs) in combination with Large Language Models (LLMs) have the capability to analyze complex video streams and answer questions on a variety of topics.
+These models produce a degree of accuracy far above the average human professional in many economically valuable areas.
-For example, answer legal the US BAR exam questions with accuracy surpassing 90% of law professionals.
+For example, these models can answer legal questions on the US BAR exam with accuracy surpassing 90% of law graduates.

-Task: Based on the outlined progression of AI advancements, formulate a projection for the capabilities that we might anticipate AI systems to possess in the coming 7 years (by 2030).
+Task: Based on the outlined progression of AI advancements, formulate a projection of the capabilities we may anticipate over the next 7 years, by 2030.

 ## The destiny of our Universe is to become intelligent